YinanQian/DefenseAgainstTheDarkArts/labs/lab04-scapy.md

 ### Part 2: Getting Started
 Here is a working `alarm.py`: https://gist.github.com/mchow01/f0f498f29d2b3bd095b8c93172c6ecf7

 Feel free to modify the `packetcallback` function.
 What has been written for you: the handling and parsing of command line arguments, reading of PCAP file, and sniffing of network.
 Download and use inside of your Kali VM.
-You will also need to install pcapy to work in conjunction with `scapy` on Kali Linux as it is not installed.
-Run `sudo apt install python3-pcapy`

 If you go web browsing in the virtual machine with the alarm running, you will notice the alarm will go off...